Find your customers, understand your customers, nurture your customers and retain your customers. Profitably.

 Once you have defined when a customer is more likely to be retained you can design your conversion programme.

 It may be as simple as completed X shops in Y months, or, have other key attributes.

-All information needed to build the programme to convert your new customer into a valuable retained customer.
+You need this information to build the programme to convert your new customer, through your conversion programme, into your valuable retained customer.

-Build and automate your programme.
-Monitor the results and learn through continually testing and improving your will see your conversion numbers increase.
+Next, build and automate your programme.
+Monitor the results and learn through continually testing and improving.
+Then you will see your conversion numbers increase.

 Is an often under-invested part of the CLM programme.

 And of course your competitors will be targeting your shoppers with their products or services.

 As mentioned above, true brand loyalty is rare, but you still need your brand advocates.
 You've worked hard to find new customers and nurture them to become your seasoned shoppers.
 So how do you keep your brand name at the front of customers' minds when they're thinking about their next purchase?

 This is where your timely, tailored, retention comms come into play.